- News & Events

 All our publications go through a rigorous peer-review process, and all must be approved prior to publication by our Press Committee.

-UofSC Press’s signature publications include South Carolina: A History, by UofSC historian Walter Edgar; Gullah Images by South Carolina artist Jonathan Green; Blessed Experiences: Genuinely Southern, Proudly Black by South Carolina Congressman James E. Clyburn; and Working South by Charleston artist Mary Whyte.
+UofSC Press’s signature publications include South Carolina: A History, by UofSC historian Walter Edgar; Gullah Images by South Carolina artist Jonathan Green; Blessed Experiences: Genuinely Southern, Proudly Black by South Carolina Congressman James E. Clyburn; Working South and We the People by Charleston artist Mary Whyte; and Taste the State by Kevin Mitchell and David S. Shields.

-The staff of UofSC Press includes 11 full-time publishing professionals and several student interns each semester.
+The staff of UofSC Press includes nine full-time publishing professionals and several student interns each semester.

 The University of South Carolina Press publishes high-quality, peer-reviewed print and digital books.
 Our authors tell compelling stories that explore the human experience, engage teachers and learners, contribute to academic disciplines, and inspire conversations about social and cultural progress.
 Our publications address national and global issues and illuminate the history and culture of South Carolina and the American South.